sarafanshul/Someday/LOG.md

 	- Notification Class Implemented
 	- Support toggle for removing notifications

+- Date - 22-04-21
+	- Expandable FAB added in ActivityInfo
+	- Support for change of subtext in Second Activity

 ## TODO
 ### Important
 -	~~Implemnt CardView in Recycler View~~